Useful Tips for Vegans: How to Get in Top Shape Without Eating Meat

 Get Enough Healthy Fats

 Healthy fats are essential to a healthy diet—whether you’re vegan or not.
 But since many people avoid eating fats because they think they make you fat, they often miss out on the many health benefits they offer.
 Healthy fats help to keep you satiated, give your body energy, and improve your cholesterol levels.
 They can also help to reduce inflammation and protect your cells.
 So don’t be afraid to include healthy fats in your diet!
 Good sources of healthy vegan fats include avocados, coconuts, nuts, seeds, and olive oil.
+One of the best healthy fat sources is nut butter.
+With many varieties like walnuts, almonds, hazelnuts, and pecans, they provide high levels of healthy fats that support your overall well-being.
+But remember to always go with natural nut butters rather than store-bought ones, as their ingredients only have the nut itself without any unhealthy additives like sugar or unhealthy inflammatory oils.
+For even greater nutritional benefits, consider trying mixed nut butter that blends a variety of nuts, allowing you to enjoy a diverse range of nutrients from each nut in one convenient spread.
 Ensure you’re not overdoing it, as too much of anything—even healthy things—can still be bad for you.
 Find a balance that works for you and follow it.

 Get Enough Calories